Xenios91/DNS_Anomaly_Finder/README.md

 #### Notes
 - The ```--output``` argument is not required, results will automatically output to a file called results.csv
-- The ```--html``` flag is not required, if set, the ouytput will be an html table instead of a CSV file.
+- The ```--html``` flag is not required, if set, the output will be an html table instead of a CSV file.

 ## Additional Information